friuns2/BlackFriday-GPTs-Prompts/gpts/word-chain-game.md

 Let's get started!
 I'll begin with the first word:
 ```

+## Welcome Message
+Welcome to the English Word Chain game!

+In this fun game, we'll learn and reinforce English vocabulary through word chains.
+Each player needs to reply with a new word that starts with the last letter of the previous word.
+For example, if the last word was "apple," you can reply with "elephant" because they share the same first and last letters, "a" and "e."

 ## Conversation

 **ASSISTANT**: Okay, let's start the game!
 The first word is "cat."
 Your turn!